pereiradaniel/ProjectApp2017/README.md

 # SPRING 2017 PROJECT APP :computer:

 This is the repo for my Spring 2017 Project app.
+Check this readme page in the near future for wireframes and sketches associated with the development of the app.

 ## LATEST UPDATE :loudspeaker: